top of page

 You'll never find another like Me!

-I hated my body for 34 years.
-I self-harmed, was diagnosed with depression and anxiety, had an eating disorder that put me in hospital for nearly a year and didn’t dare look in a mirror.
+I hated my body and my mind for 34 years.
+I self-harmed, had depression, anxiety, an eating disorder that put me in hospital for nearly a year and struggled to survive in a world that just felt... mean.

 All the emotions I’d ever silenced seemed to pour out of my body like glitter.
 And it didn’t matter if they were happy or sad, it mattered that for the very first time I could put my whole soul into something.
 And then show that to the world.
 I could love and lose and cry and shriek with joy by embracing my feelings and letting my heart loose.